 A few examples include (click on the blue text to be directed to each organization's website):

 Family Promise Chicago North Shore provides services for homeless families in transition to help families with children in need get back into permanent and sustainable housing and employment.
 Winnetka Covenant and its member volunteers provide children and families shelter at our church facilities, hospitality, and a way out of a homeless situation.
-The next opportunity to serve is August 20 - 27, 2017.
+The next opportunity to serve is TBD.
 Click Here to Volunteer